-A continuation of a serious injury or illness that was incurred or aggravated when the Covered Veteran was a member of the Armed Forces and rendered him or her unable to perform the duties of his or her office, grade, rank, or rating;

-A physical or mental condition for which the Covered Veteran has received a VA Service Related Disability Rating ("VASRD") of 50 percent or greater and such VASRD rating is based, in whole or in part, on the condition precipitating the need for leave;

-A physical or mental condition that substantially impairs the Covered Veteran's ability to secure or follow a substantially gainful occupation by reason of a disability or disabilities related to military service or would do so absent treatment; or

-An injury, including a psychological injury, on the basis of which the Covered Veteran has been enrolled in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.

-Important limitation: If a caregiver does not take all of his or her 26 workweeks of leave entitlement to care for a Covered Service member during the 12-month period, the remaining part of his or her 26 workweeks of leave is forfeited.
+A continuation of a serious injury or illness that was incurred or aggravated when the Covered Veteran was a member of the Armed Forces and rendered him or her unable to perform the duties of his or her office, grade, rank, or rating; A physical or mental condition for which the Covered Veteran has received a VA Service Related Disability Rating ("VASRD") of 50 percent or greater and such VASRD rating is based, in whole or in part, on the condition precipitating the need for leave; A physical or mental condition that substantially impairs the Covered Veteran's ability to secure or follow a substantially gainful occupation by reason of a disability or disabilities related to military service or would do so absent treatment; or An injury, including a psychological injury, on the basis of which the Covered Veteran has been enrolled in the Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers. ortant limitation: If a caregiver does not all of his or her 26 workweeks of leave on a per-Covered-Service member, per-injur basis such that a caregiver may be entitled take all of his or her 26 workweeks of leave entitlement to care for a Covered Service member during the 12-month period, the remaining part of his or her 26 workweeks of leave is forfeited.